Duration: 6 months + 2 months internship

 Next available session: Sept.
 2020

-Within this positive context, Institut Culinaire de France facilitates access to the profession which constitutes a considerable pool of jobs.
+Within this positive context, Institut Culinaire de France facilitates access to professions in an industry with a considerable pool of employment.

-This training is aimed at those with no previous pastry experience.
-The teaching implemented combines technique with rigour and excellence, to ensure students find employment quickly and effectively, and to also offer them the possibility to establish or take over a cake shop and bring their individual identity to it.
+This training is aimed at those with no previous chocolate and confectionery experience.
+The teaching implemented combines technique with rigour and excellence, to ensure students find employment quickly and effectively, and to also offer them the possibility to establish or take over a chocolate and confectionery shop and bring their individual identity to it.

 Pace of Study

 The training implemented in this six-month programme is an English and an innovative version of the traditional French Foundation program (CAP- Certificate of Professional Competence) a vocational qualification.
 Trainees are immersed in intensive practice every day (seven hours per day in the lab) and coached by talented chef-instructors who encourage them to give it their best.

 The course is enriched by visits from renowned chocolate makers and confectioners (Meilleurs Ouvriers de France chocolate makers and confectioners, artisans) who contribute to candidates’ success in the final exam.

 - High-end facilities: 16 students maximum per lab, ergonomic work stations facilitating exchanges between students and chef-instructors, state-of-the-art equipment and high-quality ingredients